=> psql

 Password:

-psql: FATAL: password authentication failed for user "testusers"
+psql: FATAL: password authentication failed for user "testusers" ow what?

 If you have access to shell account on the machine PostgreSQL is running, and your shell works as the same user as Postgres itself, or root – solution is easy.